 The Information Commissioner has stated that: “The proposals for the CTF itself appear aligned with the principles of data protection by design and by default.”

 That is true, but the opinion that was published on April 17th does go on to echo what I mentioned before.
 It outlines core considerations that the project must adhere to, most notably on what data is to be acquired and how it will be used thereafter.
 I think most people would agree that this app, not to mention the other apps that are currently being worked on, will all be positive additions in the fight against COVID19.
 What those of us in the data protection and cyber security world are most concerned with, is that they are all paying attention to privacy rights.

 Will you download the app once it is launched?

 We shall see, as long as it does indeed fall in line with the DPA, GDPR and other data protection laws, then it’s possible!

 CTF – Contact Tracing Framework, the name given to the joint Google and Apple initiative by the ICO

-If you are interested in the efforts being made to combat COVID-19 in the healthcare industry right now, then keep an eye out for future blog posts from CRIBB Cyber Security.
-As part of theICEway ecosystem of companies, our experts have worked alongside healthcare clients for decades and are fully dedicated to beating this pandemic.
+Interested in the efforts being made to combat COVID19 in the healthcare industry right now?
+Then keep an eye out for future blog posts from CRIBB Cyber Security.
+As part of theICEway ecosystem of companies, our experts have worked alongside healthcare clients for decades.
+Just like those behind COVID19 contact tracing apps, they too are fully dedicated to beating this pandemic!